jefvlamings/website/_drafts/2016-12-31-sell-in-app-store.md

 You will now have access to all the developer goodies Apple has to offer.

 Quickly glance at the different sections to get an overview of all the information available.
-You'll be tempted to jump right in to the developer section and start building your app.
+You'll be tempted to jump right into the developer section and start building your app.
 That's great, but if your main focus is selling apps for profit, I suggest you skip this stuff for now.

 Your developer account will only get you so far.
 While you have all information at hand you will still need the right tools and permissions to get an app in the App Store.
-Therefor Apple requires you to enroll in the Apple Developer Program.
+Therefore Apple requires you to enroll in the Apple Developer Program.

 ## 2. Enroll in Apple Developer Program ($$$)
 This is the part where you have put money on the table.